 ShareMouse must be launched with Windows service.

-ShareMouse can optionally dim inactive monitors if enabled under
+ShareMouse can optionally dim inactive displays if enabled under

-Darker dim levels emphasize the active monitor but makes it more difficult to read contents on inactive monitors.
+Darker dim levels emphasize the active display but makes it more difficult to read contents on inactive displays.

 Arrows indicate the mouse travel direction: